- Your Council

 Crondall is a thriving, popular and attractive village in North East Hampshire, England.
 The village formed part of the “Crondall Hundred” which is mentioned in the Doomsday book.
 The current Parish was managed jointly with Ewshot Ward (a neighbouring village) until 2010.
 The current Parish comprises 731 dwellings housing around 1,239 people.

-The parish is served by 3 public houses, 1 shop, 2 churches, 1 Rolls Royce dealership, 1 car dealership, 1 petrol station, a number of farms and numerous small businesses.
+The parish is served by 3 public houses, 1 shop, 2 churches, 2 car dealerships, 1 petrol station, a number of farms and numerous small businesses.
 The local school is thriving and recently received a double “excellent” for their OFSTED inspections.